RakhithJK/sql-formatter-org-sql-formatter-wiki/Strings.md

 1. unless the SQL_MODE has been set to NO_BACKSLASH_ESCAPES.
 2. unless ANSI_QUOTES mode is enabled.
 3. if the QUOTED_IDENTIFIER option has been set OFF.
-4. currently disabled as it conflicts with ".." identifiers
+4. SQLite sometimes [bends its quoting rules.][sqlite-note] It treats double-quoted identifiers as strings when they appear in the context where strings are expected, but identifiers are not.

 [bigquery]: https://cloud.google.com/bigquery/docs/reference/standard-sql/lexical#string_and_bytes_literals
 [db2]: https://www.ibm.com/docs/en/db2/9.7?topic=elements-constants